-This meeting must include at least number 3 participants, must not exceed 15 minutes duration and must address all elements of the Observation checklist.
+This meeting must include at least three (3) participants, must not exceed 15 minutes in duration and must address all elements of the Observation checklist.

 In this task, you will be presenting a workplace issue to your executive team.
 Participants may be resourced using one of the following options: